 It is the policy of Amherst College not to discriminate on the basis of disability.
 Amherst College has adopted an internal grievance procedure.
 This procedure provides for prompt and equitable resolution of complaints which allege any action prohibited by Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (“ADA”) and applicable state law.
 These laws prohibit discrimination on the basis of disability in any programs, activities, and employment opportunities available at Amherst College.
 These laws also prohibit retaliation against an individual who files a complaint regarding disability discrimination, files a grievance under this procedure, or cooperates in the investigation of such complaint or grievance.

 In accordance with the disability laws, persons (including students, faculty, staff, and applicants) who are qualified individuals with disabilities as defined by law may request reasonable accommodations which afford them equal opportunity to access, use, and/or participate in the programs, activities, facilities and employment available at Amherst College.
 The College will provide reasonable accommodations unless they would present an undue financial or administrative burden or make a fundamental alteration to the nature of the program or activity.
 If a requested accommodation presents an undue burden or makes a fundamental alteration, the College will attempt to propose alternative solutions and/or accommodations which do not create such hardship or make such alteration.
 The College will work in good faith with the person requesting the accommodation to determine the availability of an acceptable alternative.
-Individuals who wish to request a reasonable accommodation, or who have questions about that process, should contact Jodi Foley, Manager of Accessibility Services, 211 Converse Hall, 413-542-2337; email@example.com or Ernest LeBlanc, Benefits Administrator, 206 79 South Pleasant St, 413-542-5407; firstname.lastname@example.org.
-For more information, click here.
+Individuals who wish to request a reasonable accommodation, or who have questions about that process, should contact Jodi Foley, Manager of Accessibility Services, 211 Converse Hall, 413-542-2337; firstname.lastname@example.org or Ernest LeBlanc, Benefits Administrator, 206 79 South Pleasant St, 413-542-5407; email@example.com.
+For more information, visit the Accessibility Services Website.

 Grievances are to be submitted to the Section 504 Disability Coordinator, generally within 45 days of the date the person filing the grievance becomes aware of the alleged discriminatory action.